Eastern cottontail: Predators

 The eastern cottontail is preyed upon by a wide variety of natural and introduced predators, forming a significant part of the diets of many carnivores and raptors in eastern North America.
 Common predators include domestic cats (Felis catus) and dogs (Canis lupus familiaris), foxes (Vulpes and Urocyon spp.), coyote (C. latrans), bobcat (Lynx rufus), weasels (Mustela spp.), raccoon (Procyon lotor), mink (Neogale vison), great horned owl (Bubo virginianus), barred owl (Strix varia), hawks (particularly Buteo spp.), corvids (Corvus spp.), and various snakes.

 Nestlings are especially vulnerable to predation by raccoons, badgers (Taxidea taxus), skunks (Mephitis and Spilogale spp.), crows (Corvus brachyrhynchos), and Virginia opossums (Didelphis virginiana).
 In central Missouri, eastern cottontails made up the majority of prey biomass consumed by red-tailed hawks (Buteo jamaicensis) during the nesting season.
 In Pennsylvania, the great horned owl is considered the primary predator.

-In the Southwest, eastern cottontails comprise between 7% and 25% of the diet of the northern goshawk (Accipiter gentilis).
+In the Southwest, eastern cottontails comprise between 7% and 25% of the diet of the American goshawk (Astur atricapillus).
 In Texas, they are most heavily preyed upon by coyotes in early spring and fall.
 In southwestern North Dakota, eastern and desert cottontails (Sylvilagus auduboni) are a key prey item for bobcats.

 Juveniles are rarely taken by short-eared owls (Asio flammeus), and only trace remains of eastern cottontails have been detected in the scat of black bears (Ursus americanus).

+Conservation

+The eastern cottontail species, due to its abundance and large, expanding range, is not considered to be under any threat.
+Individual populations may face local habitat loss.
+The species is considered "secure" by NatureServe and is listed as least-concern by the International Union for Conservation of Nature.